loftwah/loftwahfm/README.md

 - `src/components/AlbumCard.tsx` and `src/components/Player.tsx` both fetch media via the `/media/` route so that R2 headers/range requests are handled properly.
 - `src/pages/media/[...key].ts` is an edge route that proxies R2, supports range requests, sets content type, and respects ETag/Last‑Modified.
 - `scripts/sync-r2.mjs` uploads the contents of each root‑level album folder to the appropriate R2 bucket. `npm run preview` calls `sync:dev` automatically; `npm run deploy` calls `sync:prod` first.

+## All Songs mode

+- The homepage shows a virtual card titled "All Songs".
+Clicking it plays a single queue that includes every track and video from all albums.
+- The selection is reflected in the URL as the query param `?album=all` so it can be linked directly.
+- Provide an image at `public/all-songs.jpg` to use as the card artwork (recommended square).
+If the file is missing, the card will render without a cover until you add it.
+- While in All Songs, the Now Playing section and media session artwork display the current track's actual album cover.

 ### R2 keys